 To increase the climate resiliency of the Chesapeake Bay watershed, it is important to consider changing climatic conditions in the pursuit, design, implementation and long-term maintenance of restoration and protection management practices.
 In some cases, this could mean using specific practices to address certain environmental needs, like restoring areas that would ease the inland migration of wetlands or planting vegetative buffers in areas that experience coastal floods.
 In other cases, it could involve factoring climatic conditions and sea level rise into the design of on-the-ground restoration work.

-- Download the 2018-2019 climate resiliency logic and action plan Work Plan (pdf)
+- Download the [Draft] CRWG Logic and Action Plan 2021 Work Plan (pdf)

 Continually pursue, design, and construct restoration and protection projects to enhance the resiliency of Bay and aquatic ecosystems from the impacts of coastal erosion, coastal flooding, more intense and more frequent storms and sea-level rise.

 Maintain Healthy Watersheds Goal Implementation Team (GIT 4)

 District of Columbia